Edwards-R/redlist_docs/glossary.md

 - Buffer union
 - Specialist review
 - Frescalo

+Keep in mind that, once a model is defined for an assessment, every taxon in that assessment must be assessed against the model in the exact same manner.
+Assessments against models are defined by [model assessments](#model-assessment).

 ### Nomenclatural Understanding
 A method of keeping track of the evolution of taxonomic nomenclature over time without resulting in confusion or loss of data.
 An example of how they work can be found at https://github.com/Edwards-R/Understanding_Example.